le3ah/ethan_the_raindrop/README.md

 ## Getting Started

-To run the Imagine Challenge on your local machine, navigate to the directory in which you would like the project to be located, then execute the following commands:
+To run Ethan the Raindrop on your local machine, navigate to the directory in which you would like the project to be located, then execute the following commands:

 ```
 $ git clone